Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 3

 tuned him up a bit & have not had

-any occasion to complain since
+any occasion to Complain since

-He & Charles Hinchy are really
+He & Charles Denehy are really

 splendid soldiers & a great

 comfort to me.
-But Charley Watin
+But Charley Watson

 & Jack Scanlon are splendid